delphython/send-space-foto-to-telegram/README.md

-# Space Instagram
+# Space Telegram

-Space Instagram is a console utility that download photos from the last SpaceX launch, NASA's Astronomy Picture of the Day site and NASA's Earth Polychromatic Imaging Camera site.
+Space Telegram is a console utility that download photos from the last SpaceX launch, NASA's Astronomy Picture of the Day site and NASA's Earth Polychromatic Imaging Camera site.
 And send it to Telegram channel.

 ## Prerequisites